This post is for anyone who still questions whether someone like me can successfully own and operate a real estate brokerage.

 Most county recorders and assessor’s offices now provide free property fraud alert services.
 These work much like Home Title Lock, notifying you whenever a document is recorded against your property.
 Here are a few steps you can take:

+Sign up for your county’s fraud alert system.
 Many counties have an online “Property Notification Service” or “Fraud Alert” that will send you an email if there’s activity on your deed.

 Example: In Los Angeles County, the Property Document Notification Program is free to all homeowners.

+Check your property records regularly.
 Most counties allow you to look up your deed online to ensure nothing has changed.

+Request a copy of your property profile.
 You can request a current copy of your deed or property profile from the county recorder or through a trusted real estate professional to verify ownership details.

 How to Protect Yourself from Deed Fraud